A Quick Guide to Reading Shakespeare

 One issue often overlooked is that Shakespeare's plays were written as dramatic literature—meant to be performed and heard aloud, not silently read.
 That distinction is accentuated where Shakespeare writes in verse.
 Verse allowed Shakespeare to write lines with a poetic rhythm crafted for the stage.
 Typically, he wrote in iambic pentameter, which is a fancy way of saying ten-syllable lines that alternate unstressed and stressed syllables (although the pattern varies widely within speeches to avoid sounding monotonous).
 Shakespeare's verse is written either in pairs of rhymed line endings (couplets), or unrhymed lines (blank verse).
 Keep in mind that verse and poetic license sometimes force Shakespeare into phrasing that can seem foreign at first glance.
 Verse is easy to spot by its different margins and capitalization of the first word in each line—keep an eye out for it, and know that you may have to pay more attention to these passages to get at their meaning.

 Other Web Resources

 The Internet provides a wealth of opportunities for learning more about Shakespeare and his language.
-Mr. Shakespeare and the Internet and the Shakespeare Resource Center are two sites devoted to providing guides to Shakespeare resources on the Web.
 Shakespeare High is a good site for teachers and students.
-The New Folger Library also has online student reading resources.
+Both the Royal Shakespeare Company and New Folger Library have many online learning and reading resources.
 Alexander Schmidt's classic Shakespeare Lexicon is online via the Perseus Digital Library—perfect for looking up all those words like bodkin, contumely, and fardel.

 The Essential Shakespeare Handbook, Shakespeare for Dummies, Shakespeare 101